cschubiner/Audiobook-Player/README.md

 - Background audio
 - Supports iTunes file sharing - transfer audiobooks to AP with iTunes
 - Custom UITableViewCells that display current progress in audiobook
+- Swipe in different directions to skip different amounts
+- Tap to play/pause
+- Custom UISlider to seek at different rates